mhadam/holdingsparser/README.rst

     pip install --user --pre -U holdingsparser

-Search for a filing with the CIK:
+Search for a filing with the CIK and output a file delimited with tabs named ``holdings.tsv``:

 .. code-block:: console

-    holdingsparser 0001166559
+    holdingsparser 0001166559 -d "\t" -o ./holdings.tsv

-Alternatively:
+Leaving out the ``-o`` option, a file will be written in the current working directory named ``CIK_holdings.FILE_EXTENSION``.

+Alternatively, invoke the program as a module:

 .. code-block:: console